veenone/opensmpp-subscription-management/DEVELOPER_DEPLOYMENT_GUIDE.md

 - [ ] Redis running on port 6379 (may show DOWN)
 - [ ] Backend API responding at http://localhost:8082/actuator/health
 - [ ] Frontend UI accessible at http://localhost:3003
-- [ ] Authentication working with generated password
+- [ ] Authentication working with admin/password credentials
+- [ ] JWT token received from login endpoint
-- [ ] API endpoints accessible with Basic Auth
+- [ ] API endpoints accessible with JWT Bearer token
 - [ ] SMPP simulator can be started
 - [ ] No critical errors in browser console
 - [ ] Database migrations completed successfully